sous-chefs/nagios/README.md

 This cookbook relies heavily on multiple data bags.
 See __Data Bag__ below.

-The system running the 'server' recipe should have a role named 'monitoring' so that NRPE clients can authorize monitoring from that system.
+The system running this cookbooks should have a role named 'monitoring' so that NRPE clients can authorize monitoring from that system.
 This role name is configurable via an attribute.
 See __Attributes__ below.

 ### Platform
 * Debian 6.X, 7.X